Last updated on April 30th, 2020 at 05:47 pm

 If you are an early bird, you will have the opportunity to catch the sunrise from Alona Beach.
 After that, you can enjoy the day in the beach, have a daytrip to Balicasag and other neighboring islands, spend the day in Panglao or visit The Chocolate Hills.
 One of the things to do in Panglao that you can’t miss it.

 4. Sunset in Panglao

 It’s not much of a secret anymore that we are so addicted to watching sunsets.
 In Panglao, we watched sunsets while kayaking and paddling.
 The colors were absolutely breathtaking, and it’s just the perfect time to enjoy the water.
-A must-do, definitely.
+A must-do, definitely of the Panglao tourist spots.
 These small moments can easily make your stay in Bohol (or really, any other beach for that matter) extra memorable.

 5. Hinagdanan Cave